casskoev/water-instrument-dashboard/docs/COLLABORATORS.md

 The filters at the top let you sort items within each concept (by number, by flagged-first, or by lowest correct conception percentage), restrict to flagged items only, or hide concepts you do not want to look at right now.

-### 2. Predicted vs. Actual

-Open this **before** you spend much time on the other pages.
-The page asks you to predict your students' performance on each Anchoring Concept before revealing actual results, and then visualizes the gap.
-Moments where your prediction was off, in either direction, tend to be the most productive starting points for new instructional ideas.

-The page is sequenced first in the navigation specifically so other pages do not spoil the prediction exercise.

 ### 3. Student Confidence